-On April 12, 2022, NorthStar Ontario completed its registration as an internet gaming operator with the AGCO and on May 9, 2022, launched Northstarbets.ca which offers eligible players in Ontario access to regulated sports betting markets, and a robust and curated casino offering, including popular slot offerings and live dealer games.
+NorthStar Ontario launched Northstarbets.ca on May 9, 2022 offering eligible players in Ontario access to regulated sports betting markets, and a robust and curated casino offering, including popular slot offerings and live dealer games.
 NorthStar Ontario is the holder of this registration with the AGCO and is the operator of Northstarbets.ca.

-In sports-betting and online casino related transactions where the Company is the primary obligor in its sports-betting and online casino gaming contracts with its players, the Company generates a net gain or loss on a bet that is determined by an uncertain future event.
+In sports -betting and online casino related transactions where the Company is the primary obligor in its gaming contracts with its players, the Company generates a net gain or loss on a bet that is determined by an uncertain future event.
 Gaming Revenue is recorded as the gain or loss on betting transactions settled during the period less free bets, promotional costs, bonuses and fair value adjustments on open (unsettled) bets.
 The Company recognizes the gain or loss on a betting transaction as revenue when a bet is settled.